 cross between Benicio Del Toro and David Stern.

 The Reds shed a lot of payroll last summer, proof that even the richest and most magnanimous of rich guys felt a pinch in the last two calendar years.
 Linas Kleiza and Josh Childress were allowed (if not encouraged) to return to the NBA, as did Patrick Beverley, and the Big Sofo era finally ended when he moved to Maccabi Tel-Aviv.
 Nikola Vujcic moved to Turkey (via Croatia), the remnants of Scoonie Penn moved to the Lega Due, and essentially, half of the rotation had been turned over.

-Olympiakos downgraded on athleticism this summer – Keselj excepted – yet upgraded on toughness and defense.
-They are unbeaten in A1 play, and they lost only 4 Euroleague games on their way to this point; rarely if ever could they be accused of wilting.
+Olympiacos downgraded on athleticism this summer – Keselj excepted – yet upgraded on toughness and defence.
+They are unbeaten in A1 play, and they lost only 4 EuroLeague games on their way to this point; rarely if ever could they be accused of wilting.
 In the other stand-out quarter final matchup, they will take on the aforementioned Siena.
-Olympiakos have the physical advantage in that matchup – indeed, they have the toughness advantage over everyone.
+Olympiacos have the physical advantage in that matchup – indeed, they have the toughness advantage over everyone.
 Other than that, however, it’s pretty evenly matched.
 And it’s a matchup befitting of something bigger than a quarter finals series.

 |This picture would be much funnier if there wasn’t a ball in it.
 And if they were both in spacesuits.